40X13/contact-list/README.md

-In the project used technologies: vanila-js branch: vanila js, node.js
+In this project used node.js width: vanilla-js branch: vanilla js,